rsdoiel/antenna/archives/2025/planet_2025.29.md

 date: 2025-07-24, from: RTÉ News

-The Irish Farmer's Association has launched its 2025 Farmer Health Check Programme at Ballymahon Livestock Mart in Longford.
+The Irish Farmer's Association has launched its 2025 Farmer Health Check Programme at Ballymahon Livestock Mart in Co Longford.

 <br>